 - Understand the main mechanisms behind financial stability and instability

-- To better understand the underlying structures of the global financial system
+- Better understand the underlying structures of the global financial system

-- To capture the implications of regulatory reform on the banks and the financial systems
+- Capture the implications of regulatory reform on the banks and the financial systems

-- To link the regulatory reform to key operations such as risk management
+- Link the regulatory reform to key operations such as risk management

-- To understand the role of key institutions such as rating agencies and central counterparties
+- Understand the role of key institutions such as rating agencies and central counter parties

-- To capture the main functions of regulating and supervising bodies
+- Capture the main functions of regulating and supervising bodies

 - Systemic risk in banking